Giselle Restrepo

 Mixed media, felt, silk, polyester organza, linen blend, pearls, garnets, velvet, brocade, hand-woven wool, metal, found objects Each card approx 5" x 3.5"; full installation 46"w x 34"h

-As the occupation of Minneapolis in January became more and more violent, oppressive, and coded in fascist imagery, I found myself living in multiple timelines: The present moment, where my neighbors were being disappeared regardless of status, where the window in my office was a spotlight on the memorial of Alex Pretti, and where the sounds of whistles evoked both pride and terror concurrently.
-And separately, I was transported to an imagined, but equally real, past: my grandfather’s own escape from terror and violence 90 years earlier, when he and his brother were nearly the same ages as my own children today.
+As the occupation of Minneapolis in January of 2026 became increasingly violent, oppressive, and coded in fascist imagery, I found myself living in multiple timelines.
+In the present moment my neighbors were being disappeared, my office window overlooked Alex Pretti’s memorial, and the frequent sound of whistles evoked pride and terror alike.
+And concurrently, I found myself transported to an imaginary but equally real past: my grandfather’s escape from his own experience of terror and violence ninety years earlier, when he and his brother were nearly the same ages as my own children are today.
 On July 19, 1936, the Spanish Civil War broke out in Barcelona, resulting in countless horrors and decades of fascist rule.
-August 7, 1936, my grandfather, his brother, and their blind father were among the first 57 Colombian refugees, fleeing practically overnight to cross the border to France to board the steamer Orazio from Marseille to Puerto Colombia (Barranquilla).
-These 57 postcards from the
+On August 7, 1936, my grandfather, his brother, and their blind father were among the first fifty-seven repatriados to Colombia, fleeing practically overnight, crossing the border to France where they boarded the steamer Orazio from Marseille to Puerto Colombia (Barranquilla).
+These 57 postcards from the Orazio are part meditation created amid chaos, and part constructed documentation – a collection that lives in two worlds simultaneously: Minneapolis and Barcelona.
+With them, I imagine what was left behind, what was witnessed along the way, and what was hoped for in the future, collapsing timelines between past and present.

 Giselle Restrepo